kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-No existing API objects will be unchanged.
+No, existing API objects will be unchanged.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?